aabhassharma/aabhassharma.github.com/_posts/2016-01-12-the-beginning-of-a-new-era.md

 ---
 layout: post
-title: "The beginning of a new era.."
+title: "The beginning of a new era..."
 description: "Back to blogging and writing code"
 category:
 tags: [blog, raspberrypi, hardware, automation, IOT]